Alondono97/blog.alondono.me/about.markdown

 ### Disclaimer
 The views expressed on this blog are purely my own and do not reflect those of any past, present, or future employer.

 I use Google Analytics to track page views.
-I am looking to switch to something less invasive, but still free, and am open to recommendations.
+I am looking to switch to something less invasive, but still free, and am open to recomendations.